Plymouth Marjon University

 Campus and Crime Map

-- All first year and top-up students are guaranteed accommodation on campus.
+- First year students are guaranteed accommodation.

 - Plymouth is accessed via the A38 Devon Expressway which connects to the motorway network at Exeter (M5).